cornell-zhang/catalyst2018/lab1/README.md

     </font>
 </figure>

-After turning off the power supply, begin to wire up the AND gate as shown in Figure 10 below.
+After turning off the power supply, begin to wire up the AND gate as shown in figure 10 below.
 During this process try to come up with the truth table for an AND gate, and check to see that your results are expected once you have finished up the wiring.
 Wire up a single gate from the other two chips in a similar fashion and come up with a truth table for each using the same process as the previous part.
 Using these truth tables, try to determine which gate is the XOR and which is the OR gate.

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab1/figures/IntegratedCircuitDiagram.png" width="800">